atharvakalbhor16/Simon-Says-Game-/README.md

-This is Simon Says game.
-Made using HTML, CSS and JavaScript.
+This is Simon Says game using HTML, CSS and JavaScript.